+The design of the transformer core is made using highly impermeable materials.
 This material allows the magnetic flux to flow with less damage.
 The core material contains a higher permeability than the adjacent air.

 So that this material will limit the magnetic line inside the main material.
 In this way, the efficiency of the transformer can be increased by minimizing the damage.